 So many encouraging lessons in David and Goliath for people who often feel like they’re outnumbered, outwitted or just put at an unfair advantage.
 If you’ve ever felt like an underdog, this is the one for you.

 Malcolm Gladwell also gave a fascinating TED talk about this book and subject, a great supplement to reading the book or summary and a definite recommend 🙂

 What else can you learn from the blinks?

 - Why comparing yourself to the smartest kid in class is always a bad idea

 - How it’s not a coincidence that 45% of the people who end up in an encyclopedia have lost a parent before age 20

-- Why you have to be disagreeable, what that means, and how IKEA founder Ingvar Kamprad risked being convicted of treason
+- Why you have to be disagreeable, what that means, and how IKEA founder Ingvar Kamprad lived this idea

 - What excessive punishment and treatment actually cause when battling crime